 We disembarked from the ferry, which was headed to Santiago Atitlan.

 Corn loomed high over our heads.

-I tried to join her mood.
 The clean air and high altitude cut through the haze of my hangover and by the time we reached the small town I was feeling 50% human.